Filtering and grouping of responses

 View of filter stack in responses by question view, showing one filter applied.
 Screenshot.

-You will now see only the responses from those who chose John as their favourite Beatle — which is 29 respondents.
+Based on the example in the above screenshot, we are now seeing only the responses from those who chose John as their favourite Beatle — which is 29 respondents.

 View of filter stack in responses by question view, showing multiple filters applied.
 Screenshot.